spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/glue/merchant-category-feature-integration.md

 ### Prerequisites

-To start feature integration, overview, and install the necessary features:
+To start feature integration, overview and install the necessary features:

 | Name   | Version | Link   |
 | ---------------- | ------ | ------------------ |